nikhilsable17/Business-Sales-Performance-Dashboard/README.md

     ↦ Dashboard Composition:
         Arranging multiple reports into interactive dashboards for a holistic view.

-    ↦ Features like Bookmark, sclicer panels, parameters, tooltips, buttons & report navigation
+    ↦ Features like Bookmark, slicer panels, parameters, tooltips, buttons & report navigation

     ↦ Drill through

     ↦ Row-level security with user roles

-    ↦ Use of Maps for location based scenarios
+    ↦ Use of Maps for location-based scenarios

 • **Natural Language Query (Q&A)**